jungmannlab/picasso/docs/localize.rst

 -  mean_sx = cx[6]z0 + cx[5]z1 .. + cx[0]z6
 -  mean_sy = cy[6]z0 + cy[5]z1 .. + cy[0]z6

-The calibration coefficients are stored in the yaml file and contain the parameters of cx and cy.
+The calibration coefficients are stored in the YAML file and contain the parameters of cx and cy.
 The first entry being c[0], the last being c[6].

 Fitting z
 ~~~~~~~~~